Bitcoin-ABC/bitcoin-abc/cashtab/ecash-wallet-implementation.md

 - `sendToken()` ✅ - Migrated to use `ecash-wallet` directly
 - `burn()` ✅ - Migrated to use `ecash-wallet` directly
+- NFT child minting ✅ - Migrated to use `ecash-wallet` directly (in `CreateTokenForm`)
+- Fan-out workflow ✅ - Removed (no longer needed - `ecash-wallet` handles automatically)
 - Remaining functions still use `sendXec()` helper from `transactions/index.js`
 - **Will be migrated to use `ecash-wallet` directly** - replacing `sendXec()` calls with `ecash-wallet`'s `action()` API
 - Some functions require sequential transactions (ad setup + offer)